PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 # Chapter Two

 Tom Thumb had been back home for several nights.
-As usual her thoughts were occupied, replaying the past few days: the terrifying giant, coming to terms with their parents leaving them to die in the forest.
+As usual her thoughts were occupied, replaying the past few days: the terrifying giant, their parents leaving them to die in the forest.

 The worst, however, was being singled out as a girl in front of her brothers.
 It had not been a problem before, despite her father’s intimidating insistence he only had sons.
 But the words of the motherly giant echoed in her thoughts: “You think you can hide it?
 Oh, beautiful young thing, you can't hide it.”